Visit Barnsley

 What provision is made for visually impaired people?

-Tactile surfacing will be used at both street-level and on the bridge deck upon approach to the steps, lifts, and cable housings.
-The handrails, walkways, steps and nosings will all be of an appropriate contrasting colour to the bridge structure to aid those with visual impairment.
+Tactile surfacing is used at both street-level and on the bridge deck upon approach to the steps, lifts, and cable housings.
+The handrails, walkways, steps and nosings are all of an appropriate contrasting colour to the bridge structure to aid those with visual impairment.